dechamps/FlexASIO/README.md

 by manually editing the source code and recompiling FlexASIO.
 Not ideal, I know.
 Patches welcome.

+TODO: there is now a way to tune some FlexASIO options using a configuration file.
+This is not documented yet.

 If you are using different hardware devices for input and output, each with its own hardware clock, you are likely to end up with glitches sooner or later during playback.
 How soon depends on the amount of